 History of RIT Policies

 The history of RIT's policy structures and processes under the leadership of the past five presidents reflects the remarkable growth and development of the university over the past ninety years.
-It also provides important insights on the increasing committment among university leaders to shared governance over time.
+It also provides important insights on the increasing commitment among university leaders to shared governance over time.

 The highlights and milestones noted below are summarized, in large part, from Dane Gordon's historical text, Rochester Institute of Technology: Industrial Development and Educational Innovation in an American City1829 – 2006; 2nd Edition, 2007; RIT Press.